sangupta/socialcount/README.md

 // the config object can be reused as many times as want and is thread-safe SocialCountConfig config = new SocialCountConfig();
-config.twitter = true; // can be skipped as be default everything is true config.facebook = true; // can be skipped as be default everything is true config.googlePlusOne = false;
+config.twitter = true; // can be skipped as by default everything is true config.facebook = true; // can be skipped as by default everything is true config.googlePlusOne = false;
-config.googleShares = false;
-config.linkedin = false;
+config.googleShares = false; // this one takes a lot of time config.linkedin = false;
 config.pinterest = false;